 You can find out about all of the seasons races here.
 If you are unsure of which ones to do as a beginner just ask any of the club members, they will be able to give recommendations on which ones to do.
 Of course a great one to try as a first is the Worcester Hasler.

-Club members will need to purchase a Club Vest and Number Board, both which can be purchased from Andy.
+Club members will need to purchase a Club Vest and Number Board, both which can be purchased from David.

 Devises to Westminster (DW)

 The DW is a 125 mile race which takes place every Easter.
 The club regularly has crews entered and typically has had everything from crews that just want the challenge of completing the race through to race winners.
 This link will take you to the DW website where you can find out more.

 In the lead up to the event there is a series of races that cover the same course these are the Watersides and Thameside races.
 They start at 13 miles and get progressively longer as you get closer to the DW race itself.
 Again we often field crews and the Races pages are found here.

 Sprint Racing in the Midlands is largely based on the National Series at Nottingham.
 The standard is pretty high (ask Steve for the qualification times) and you need to enter well in advance.
 The dates can be found at Sprint Races 2019.
 The regattas take place 5 times per year and includes some of the best paddlers in the country, which includes Olympians and World Champions.

 Entries for the Sprint Regattas closes almost a month before the start, so paddlers need to enter early.
 Entries can be done through a form on the notice board in the club.